Photo courtesy of Dianna Keen at These Days of Mine

 Lastly, ensure the trailer coupler and hitch ball are the same sizes, that all lights work correctly, and learn How to Secure Your Outboard Motor for Safe Trailering.

 Your sailboat’s keel is what keeps the boat upright.
-Its condition is not a major concern for fixed keel and wing keel designs, but swing keels have been known to detach.
+Its condition is not a major concern for fixed keel and wing keel designs, but swing keels have been known to detach accidentally.
 More common is that the winch cable breaks or they collide with an underwater object or ground, retract partially, and then after clearing the obstruction, free-swing and collide with the keel trunk, sometimes causing enough damage to take on water.

 Your swing keel is a system of interrelated parts that, if any one of them fails, can lead to expensive and sometimes dangerous damage.
 You can safeguard your swing keel system by learning the Five Swing Keel Maintenance Blunders and How to Prevent Them.